QuakeMigrate/QuakeMigrate/docs/index.rst

 License
 -------
 This package is written and maintained by the QuakeMigrate developers, Copyright QuakeMigrate developers 2020.
 It is distributed under the GPLv3 License.
-Please see the [LICENSE](LICENSE) file for a complete description of the rights and freedoms that this provides the user.
+Please see the [here](https://www.gnu.org/licenses/gpl-3.0.html) for a complete description of the rights and freedoms that this provides the user.

 Contents:
 ---------